tmpvar/weld/README.md

 ## Why?

 Everyone has their own idea of how micro templating should work.
 Most templating requires you to pepper your markup with 'stubs' or 'placeholders'.
-It's non-standard and the community remains divided.
+It's non-standard and the community is divided on the best way to pollute the markup.
 The motivation...

 - Standards compliant.
 No workarounds such as <%=foo%> or {foo}.
 - Promote portable code/markup by decoupling desperate technologies.